DARRYL BOYD

 principal Planner

-Darryl has a strong background in public sector city and regional planning, including over forty years of experience as a planning professional in Nebraska, Oklahoma and California.
-Since 1984, he has worked for and consulted with the South Bay cities of San Jose, Gilroy, Morgan Hill, and Milpitas, and the County of San Benito.
+Darryl has a strong background in public sector city and regional planning, including over forty years of experience as a planning professional in California, Nebraska, and Oklahoma.
+Since 1984, he has worked for and consulted with the Bay Area cities of San Jose, Gilroy, Morgan Hill, Milpitas, Redwood City, and San Bruno, and the County of San Benito.
 His planning portfolio includes both long-range and current land use planning projects with an emphasis on development and environmental review project management, land use policy formulation and implementation, and collaborative planning processes.
 Darryl has also worked extensively with neighborhood and community groups to help them navigate and participate in the planning process.

-As a Principal Planner with M-Group since 2012, Darryl has worked as a consulting planner for the Cities of Morgan Hill, San José, Redwood City and Milpitas, and San Benito County.
-He has processed a variety of general plan and code amendments, rezonings, development permits, subdivisions and environmental impact reports for several large residential and commercial projects and specific plans.
-Darryl has also done airport, parks and solid waste planning projects.
+As a Principal Planner with M-Group since 2012, Darryl has served as a consulting planner for the Cities of San Bruno, Morgan Hill, San José, Redwood City, and Milpitas, and the County of San Benito.
+He has processed general plan and code amendments, rezonings, development permits, subdivisions, and environmental impact reports for several large residential and commercial projects and specific plans.
+Darryl has also worked on airport, parks, and solid waste planning projects, as well as various types of development, affordable housing, and improvement agreements.

-Darryl received a Bachelor of Arts Degree in Urban Studies with concentrations in Economics and Political Science from the University of Nebraska.
-He has completed the Green Building Professional Certificate and Organizational Development certificate programs.
+Darryl earned a Bachelor of Arts in Urban Studies, with concentrations in Economics and Political Science, from the University of Nebraska.

-Darryl is currently a Board Member for the Land Trust of Santa Clara Valley and is the chair of the Governance Committee.
-He is spearheading a strategic planning process for the next ten years and updating the bylaws.
-He was previously a multi-year Board Member, including serving as Treasurer and Secretary, for the Preservation Action Council in San José.
+Darryl previously served as a Board Member for the Land Trust of Santa Clara Valley and as chair of the Governance Committee.
+He was also a multi-year board member of the Preservation Action Council in San José, serving as treasurer and secretary.

 Office: South Bay